John Woodroffe: Sanskrit studies

-John Woodroffe's interest in tantra was sparked due to a court case, in which he felt he suddenly could not focus on the facts of the case.
+John Woodroffe's interest in tantra was sparked due to a court case in which he felt he suddenly could not focus on the facts of the case.
 After mentioning this to his assistant, he was informed that a "tantrik sadhu" had been hired to perform a mantra outside the courthouse to "cloud his mind" in favor of the defendant.
 A constable was dispatched who chased the sadhu away.
 John Woodroffe said that his mind instantly cleared when the sadhu was stopped.

-This event sparked a lifelong interest in tantrik and yoga studies.
+This event ignited a lifelong interest in tantric and yoga studies.

-Alongside his judicial duties he studied Sanskrit and Hindu philosophy and was especially interested in Hindu Tantra.
-He translated some twenty original Sanskrit texts and, under his pseudonym Arthur Avalon, published and lectured prolifically on Indian philosophy and a wide range of Yoga and Tantra topics.
+Alongside his judicial duties he privately studied Sanskrit and Hindu philosophy and was especially interested in Hindu Tantra.
+According to author Kathleen Taylor's 2001 book, Sir John Woodroffe, Tantra and Bengal, he relied very heavily for his work on a group of mentors, especially his close friend A.B.
+Ghose.

+Woodroffe translated some 20 original Sanskrit texts and, under his pseudonym Arthur Avalon, published and lectured prolifically on Indian philosophy and a wide range of Yoga and Tantra topics.
 T.M.P.
+Mahadevan wrote:

-Mahadevan wrote: "By editing the original Sanskrit texts, as also by publishing essays on the different aspects of Shaktism, he showed that the religion and worship had a profound philosophy behind it, and that there was nothing irrational or obscurantist about the technique of worship it recommends."
+"By editing the original Sanskrit texts, as also by publishing essays on the different aspects of Shaktism, he showed that the religion and worship had a profound philosophy behind it, and that there was nothing irrational or obscurantist about the technique of worship it recommends."

-John Woodroffe's Sanskrit tutor and "guru" who he retained in order to study tantra, first insisted that he sleep on the floor, or he would be unable to pronounce the Sanskrit properly, due to over-relaxing of the neck.
+His Sanskrit tutor and guru who he retained in order to study tantra, first insisted that he sleep on the floor, or he would be unable to pronounce the Sanskrit properly, due to over-relaxing of the neck.
 He promptly had his bed removed, and replaced it with a thin mat.

-John Woodroffe's Sanskrit studies led him to become even more precise in his Sanskrit than most native speakers, leaving him in a position to translate the most difficult Sanskrit texts.
+His guru believed him to be the reincarnation of two somewhat famous persons from Indian history, though there is no historical record or otherwise to show who the guru identified.
+His Sanskrit studies led him to become even more precise in his Sanskrit than most native speakers, leaving him in a position to translate the most difficult Sanskrit texts.

-Woodroffe was initiated into a yoga lineage similar to that of Lahiri Mahasay, now publicized as kriya yoga.
+Woodroffe was initiated into a yoga lineage similar to that of guru and yogi Lahiri Mahasaya — now widely known as kriya yoga.

-Woodroffe was believed by his "guru" to be the reincarnation of two somewhat famous persons from Indian history.

-His choice of the name Arthur Avalon was due his initiation into the western equivalent of eastern tantra, the secretive Celtic religion which worships in secret within many British Churches, which has Arthur, with the nine sisters of Avalon in place of the ten incarnations of Vishnu, the nine incarnations of Durga, or the ten Mahavidyas as within other tantrik systems.